fdietz/vue_components_book_manuscript/13-compound-components.md

 In this chapter we looked into two implementations of the compound component pattern using either `$children` or the provide/inject pattern.
 Both are valid options, but it highly depends on your use case which way you go.

+Compared to using the `$children` the provide/inject implementation is a bit more robust in regard to the component hiearchy.
+Additionally, it provides a clean API via the provide/inject functions.
+You know exactly what functions are available, whereas in the `$children` method you have to look into the code much more closely to spot the access to the `name` and `hash` of the child.

 It is generally seen as a bad practice to design components which rely on `$parent` or `$children`, because it makes it difficult to reuse the components.
 We have seen that in some cases using `$children` is actually not so bad as long as the components are build to work together and the thight coupling simplifies the usage of the component.
 On the other hand, I haven't